 Forty political prisoners released in exchange for the kidnapped West German Ambassador in Rio de Janeiro, Dr.

-Forty political prisoners released in exchange for the kidnapped West German Ambassador in Rio de Janeiro, Dr. Ehrenfried Von Holleben, flew from Brazil to exile in Algeria on Monday (15 June).
+Background: Forty political prisoners released in exchange for the kidnapped West German Ambassador in Rio de Janeiro, Dr. Ehrenfried Von Holleben, flew from Brazil to exile in Algeria on Monday (15 June).

 While West German officials in Rio waited anxiously for the release of the Ambassador the released Brazilians told reporters in Algiers of torture sessions they said they had suffered while in prison.
 Most of the refugees, who were accompanied by four children, were in their twenties or early thirties.
 A 22-year-old girl said that she had been crippled following beating and torture during three months she spent in jail.